A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of classical field theories

-where $M$ is some finite dimensional differentiable manifold possibly with boundary (this is called the base manifold --- it models the spacetime or a compactified spacetime with or without a boundary), $V(M)$ is some finite dimensional smooth vector bundle over it (this is called the vector bundle of matter fields).
-The Lagrange form $\dL$ is then a smooth volume form valued vector bundle homomorphism $V(M)\,\times\, T^{*}(M)\otimes V(M)\,\times\,T^{*}(M)\wedge T^{*}(M)\otimes V(M)\otimes V^{*}(M) \rightarrow {\wedge^{n}}T^{*}(M)$.
-In particular, it acts on the sections as
+where $M$ is some finite dimensional differentiable manifold possibly with boundary (this is called the \emph{base manifold} --- it models the spacetime or a compactified spacetime with or without a boundary), $V(M)$ is some finite dimensional smooth vector bundle over it, called the \emph{vector bundle of matter fields}.
+The \emph{Lagrange form} $\LL$ is then a smooth pointwise fiber bundle morphism